6. Daily Life (2/2)

 Lost and Found

-If you have lost items, report to the nearest police station o Koban as soon as possible.
-If you are at a train station or a department store, hand over the ites you have found to a station attendant or to the lost and found section of the store.
+If you have lost items, report to the nearest Koban as soon as possible.
+If you are at a train station or a department store, hand over the items you have found to a station attendant or to the lost and found section of the store.

 Sudden illness and injury